-In FY 2016, the BOP exceeded the target of 99 percent by reaching 100 percent ACA accreditation.
-For FY 2017 and FY 2018 the targets will remain at 100 percent for ACA accreditation.
+In FY 2018, the BOP reached the target of 100 percent ACA accreditation.
+For FY 2019 through FY 2021 the targets will remain at 100 percent for ACA accreditation.

 The BOP will continue to monitor staffing ratios, inmate crowding, inmate misconduct, schedule regular accreditation/re-accreditation for its facilities, and strive to increase staffing and bed space to maintain safety and security, consistent with funding.